einsmein/HSF-prep/solution2.md

 array([3., 4., 5.])
 ```

 This functional call is then apply to compute Z mass using baby step method.
+The only modification to the original implementation is moving an output array `Pair_M` to the second argument.

 ```python
 Pair_M = np.empty(len(starts), dtype=(object))